dgaydukov/cert-aws/files/sa.md

 Transit vpc is not aws service, it's just a concept or architecture how you should design such a transit vpc that would connect all other vpc with each other.
 The idea is to create one vpc with ec2 and IGW and install there some software from Cisco/Aviatrix (software is commercial, you buy ami with Cisco Cloud Services Router 1000V Series).
 Implicit drawback is cost: since you pay for every traffic exiting (egress) your VPC, if you use transit vpc as single internet gateway, all other vpc would access internet from it.
-So fo each internet access you would pay twice first - egress traffic from vpc (that goes to transit vpc), second - egreass traffic from transit vpc itself (from there it goes to public internet). underneath it's all these vpc and on-premises centers are connected to each other thgough vpn and transit vpc basically works as vpn server and routing this vpn traffic.
+So fo each internet access you would pay twice first - egress traffic from vpc (that goes to transit vpc), second - egress traffic from transit vpc itself (from there it goes to public internet). underneath it's all these vpc and on-premises centers are connected to each other through vpn and transit vpc basically works as vpn server and routing this vpn traffic.
 * transit gateway (2018) - it's aws managed service that works like transit vpc, but don't have all it's complexity of installing and configuring.

+Connect vpc to on-premise network (2 ways)
+* site-to-site VPN
+Route propagation allows a virtual private gateway to automatically propagate routes to the route tables - so you don't need to manually update RT (works for both static & dynamic routing)
+* Direct Connect - private connection between aws region and you (aws router to your on-premise router) or your ISP (internet service provider).
+LAG (Link Aggregation Groups) - ability to order multiple direct connect ports as manage them single larger connection (max number is 4 ports, port types should be the same, all 1GB, or all 10GB)
+DCG (Direct Connect Gateway) - grouping of VGW (virtual private gateways) and VIF (private virtual interfaces).
+Multi-account DCG allows to associate up to 10 VPC (from different accounts) or up to 3 Transit Gateway.
+Direct Connect and DCG support both 1500 and 9001 MTU (you can also modify it if you need).

 VPC ClassicLink
 * before 2013 there were no default VPC and all EC2 where launched in flat network shared with other aws users